 - Governmental, City

 - Governmental, Other

 Hospital affiliations are obtained from websites and other commercial sources.
 System affiliations are continually monitored and update through industry news sources (i.e. acquisitions, divestitures, etc.).

-Numbers of staffed beds are taken from a hospital's most recent Medicare cost report (W/S S-3, Part I, column 2).
+Numbers of staffed beds are taken from a hospital's most recent Medicare cost report (W/S S-3, Part I, line 7 column 2).
 Cost report instructions define staffed beds as, "the number of beds available for use by patients at the end of the cost reporting period.
 A bed means an adult bed, pediatric bed, birthing room, or newborn bed maintained in a patient care area for lodging patients in acute, long term, or domiciliary areas of the hospital.
 Beds in labor room, birthing room, postanesthesia, postoperative recovery rooms, outpatient areas, emergency rooms, ancillary departments, nurses' and other staff residences, and other such areas which are regularly maintained and utilized for only a portion of the stay of patients (primarily for special procedures or not for inpatient lodging) are not termed a bed for these purposes."

 Note that beds by unit are reported elsewhere on the Profile and the Departments reports.